How Do We Understand Authoritarianism?

 -

-Tom Caothers is director of Carnegie’s Democracy, Conflict, and Governance Program.
+Tom Carothers is director of Carnegie’s Democracy, Conflict, and Governance Program.
 Carothers is a leading authority on comparative democratization and international support for democracy, human rights, governance, the rule of law, and civil society.
 He has worked on democracy assistance projects for many organizations and carried out extensive field research on aid efforts around the world.
 He is the author or editor of ten critically acclaimed books and many articles in prominent journals and newspapers, including most recently, Democracies Divided: The Global Challenge of Political Polarization (Brookings Press, 2019, co-edited with Andrew O'Donohue).
 He has been a visiting faculty member at the Central European University, Nuffield College, Oxford University, and Johns Hopkins SAIS.